Gojek taps its strengths to give back to the community

 Beyond Joy Box, the company’s other CSR efforts last year also leveraged its mobility network.

-For instance, it supported the delivery of 240 meals to underprivileged children under Care Community Services Society, and partnered welfare organisation Jamiyah Singapore to pack and distribute food packages to beneficiaries.
+In 2025 it supported the delivery of more than 200 meals to underprivileged children under a project by SG Cares Volunteer Centre @ Geylang and Serangoon (operated by the Care Community Services Society).
+It also partnered welfare organisation Jamiyah Singapore to pack and distribute food packages to beneficiaries.

-The platform also maintained its longer-term efforts, including the provision of mobility support to seniors for their medical appointments under the SG Cares-Gojek Medical Transport Subsidy Scheme.
+The platform has maintained its longer-term efforts, including the provision of mobility support to seniors for their medical appointments under the SG Cares-Gojek Medical Transport Subsidy Scheme.

-The islandwide scheme, which has been in place since 2019, benefits 90 social service agencies and makes an impact on more than 450 seniors.
+The scheme, which has been in place since 2019, extends across 14 regions islandwide, benefiting 90 social service agencies and more than 450 seniors.

 In addition to mobilising its driver network, Gojek has increasingly tapped its digital capabilities in its community initiatives.